MarketingFebruary 23, 2026

 Before you start shouting about your startup from every rooftop, make sure you’ve got your house in order.
 There’s nothing worse than generating a buzz that dies out because people don’t know what you’re shouting about or how to get involved.

 • Buy a domain name.
-Not strictly essential as platforms like Unicorn do provide a URL for you, but it is highly recommended.
+Not strictly essential as most website builder platforms do provide a URL for you, but it is highly recommended.
 A professional domain is more likely to get users to sign up because it provides assurance of professionalism.
-Domains are dirt cheap nowadays, you can get a .com or a .co for less than £10 per year.
+Domains are dirt cheap nowadays, you can get a .com or a .io (ideal for tech startups) for less than £10 per year.
 I tend to recommend Namecheap for this.

 • Grab your social media URLs.
 This is a defensive tactic but one you will regret not doing if your startup takes off.
 Grab the URLs for every single social media channel you can think of.
 The idea isn’t to start using them all yet, merely to prevent someone else grabbing the name.